colosseum-wiot/colosseum-school-2022/custom-container-assignment/README.md

     This will establish a communication over the network and download a container archived image.

-2. Ensure your user has the required privileges to use lxc.
-To check that, lool for the following lines in the files `/etc/subuid` and `/etc/subgid`
+2. Ensure your user has the required privileges to use LXC.
+To check that, look for the following lines in the files `/etc/subuid` and `/etc/subgid`

     ```config
     lxd:100000:65536
     root:100000:65536
     ```

-   - If such lines are missing use your preferred text editor to write the above lines (e.g. `sudo gedit /etc/subuid /etc/subgid`).
+   - If such lines are missing, use your preferred text editor to write them (e.g., `sudo gedit /etc/subuid /etc/subgid`).
-   - Remember to restart the LXD service after this change: `sudo systemctl restart lxd` or `sudo snap restart lxd`.
+   - Remember to restart the LXD service after this change: `sudo systemctl restart lxd`, `sudo snap restart lxd`, or `sudo service lxd restart`.

 3. Import the archived image in lxc: